 David Ambrose, Artistic Director

 David Ambrose has served as Artistic Director for Mississauga Festival Choir since 2006.
 An award-winning conductor, singer and director, he is equally accomplished in choral music, musical theatre and opera.
 David is a graduate of the University of Toronto’s Faculty of Music, where he specialized in Voice and Conducting, studying under such distinguished teachers as Sir David Willcocks, Raffi Armenian and MFC Founding Conductor Lori-Anne Dolloff, and was the inaugural winner of the Elmer Iseler National Fellowship in Choral Conducting.
-Raised in Mississauga, David is currently a high school music teacher at Etobicoke School of the Arts, teaching Vocal Music and and conducting several choral ensembles including the Toronto Symphony Orchestra Pops choir and the award-winning WoCo women's choir, David also works as the Director of Music at Runnymede United Church, is active as a choral music clinician and will be directing the Mississauga Symphony’s production of Carmen in April 2017.
+Raised in Mississauga, David is currently a high school music teacher at Etobicoke School of the Arts, teaching Vocal Music and and conducting several choral ensembles including the Toronto Symphony Orchestra Pops choir and the award-winning WoCo women's choir, David also works as the Director of Music at Runnymede United Church, and is active as a choral music clinician.

 Bob Anderson, Conductor, Resonance and Raising Voices